TWislicki/P4-ML-fairness/README.md

 (6pts) Presentation (report, github and in-class presentation) (More details will be posted as grading rubrics in courseoworks/canvas)

-Suggested team workflow
 [wk1] Week 1 is the reading and coding week.
 Read the papers, understand the algorithms assigned to you and start coding up the algorithms; Also load the data and understand its structure.
-[wk1] As a team, brainstorm about your evaluation plan.
 [wk2] Based on the outcomes from week 1's reading and brainstorm sessions, continue coding and start evaluation.
 [wk2] Week 2 is the evaluation week.
-[wk2] It is ok to separate into two sub-teams, each one working on one algorithm, as long as the two teams have the same criteria for evaluating the algorithms.
-The two sub-teams can also serve as each other's validators.
 [wk3] By using R/Python Notebook to carry out coding and evaluation, your final report can just be adding explanation and comments to your Notebook.
 [wk3] Week 3 is the report writing week.
 You want to create clear explanation and illustration of the algorithms by using diagrams (can be borrowed from the papers), case examples, summarizing statistcs, and visualizations of performance statistics.
 Working together
 Setup a GitHub project folder from joining the GitHub classroom link with everyone listed as contributors.
 Everyone clones the project locally via your GitHub desktop and create a local branch.
-The team can work in subgroups of 2-3, which might meet more frequently than the entire team.
-However, everyone should check in regularly on group discussion online and changes in the GitHub folder.
 Learn to work together is an important learning goal of this course.
 Resources
 Papers